Health Sciences - Pre-Professional

 Careers in Health Sciences - Pre-Professional

 The majority of general health sciences graduates go on to graduate school or professional schools.
-72% of 2017 graduates who applied to graduate/professional school reported acceptance; the national placement rate for professional school (med school, PT, OT, etc.) is less than 50%.
+In recent years, approximately 70% of our graduates enrolled in graduate school or professional schools; the national placement rate for professional school (med school, PT, OT, etc.) is less than 50%.
 A number of students will also choose to enter into the workforce in various science-based fields, such as research and development, government agencies, biomedical science facilities and community health.